Jeanne Calment, The World’s Oldest Woman, Had An Awful Diet – And Lived To Be 122

 Who Was Jeanne Calment?

 Jeanne Calment first gained fame when she turned 111 and broke the oldest living person record.
-In an interview about her shocking age, she revealed that she had only moved into the nursing home in which she lived a year prior and that until the age of 109, she was living on her own.
+In an interview about her shocking age, she revealed that she had only moved into a nursing home the previous year, and that until the age of 110, she was living on her own.

 Jeanne Calmert Drinking